Skip to main content

 Vabysmo is unique because it blocks two disease pathways (VEGF and Ang-2), both of which play a role in diabetic eye disease.

-EnGAge
+Study: EnGAge

 This is a 5-year follow-up study for patients who previously received a single dose of study medication in the parent study (Parasol).